A Bacon and Cheese Puff Recipe

 - If the outsides are brown but the insides are not completely dry, turn off the oven and leave the baking sheets in the oven with the door slightly ajar for another 30 minutes or so.

-If you make this bacon and cheese puff recipe or have questions about how to make it, please comment and/or share a pic!
+If you make this bacon and cheese puff recipe or have questions about how to make it, please comment here or share a pic with me on Instagram!

 Check out other uglyducklingbakery appetizers and snacks.